 - Public: All the classes can access the data.

-To explain this we will take a look at the below class.
+To explain this, we will take a look at the below class.

 Example of Encapsulation in C++ with Steps

-Below is the step by step instruction to implement the encapsulation.
+Below is the step-by-step instruction to implement the encapsulation.

-1) Let us consider the scenario where we need to calculate the total marks of the student by calculating the sum in three subjects i.e. Physics, Chemistry, and Biology.
-But the condition is such that another class
+1. Let us consider the scenario where we need to calculate the total marks of the Student by calculating the sum in three subjects, i.e., Physics, Chemistry, and Biology.
+But the condition is such that another class.

-2) First, include the iostream for the input and output functionality.
+2. First, include the iostream for the input and output functionality.

-4) Write a class to hold all the data and functions.
-Let it be Student.
+4. Write a class to hold all the data and functions.
+Let it be, Student.

-8) Now outside this class, we will write the main function.
+8. Now, outside this class, we will write the main function.

-9) Inside the main function first, we will access the class student and create an object of the class.
+9. Inside the main function, first, we will access the class student and create an object of the class.

-10) In the next step, we will call the function to set the marks of the three subjects.
+10. In the next step, we will call the function to set the marks of the three subjects.
 Here we will pass the marks as parameters to the function.
 Below is the piece of code to achieve this.

-11) Next, we will get the total marks and print the value.
+11. Next, we will get the total marks and print the value.
 And return 0 at the end.

-12) Can you guess the output of the code?
+12. Can you guess the output of the code?
 You are right.
 The output is shown below.

-14) From this, we can say that encapsulation helps us to protect some of the needed data also setter and getter functions are used to alter their values.
-By doing this.
+14. From this, we can say that encapsulation helps us protect some of the needed data; also, setter and getter functions alter their values by doing this.
 Protection is also achieved without hampering our purpose.

-In this article, we have learned about how encapsulation can be achieved in C++.
-By doing this we can achieve the following benefits.
+In this article, we learned how encapsulation can be achieved in C++.
+By doing this, we can achieve the following benefits.
 Classes after encapsulation increase readability and reduce complexity.
 It helps in protecting the data.
 The data privacy in the class can be changed without modifying the whole code by using access modifiers.

 This is a guide to Encapsulation in C++.
 Here we discuss the basic concept, how to use encapsulation in C++, and an example of encapsulation in C++ with steps.
 You may also look at the following articles to learn more –